-ve and consisent al Education cross, the District n of Coordinating Education. in the following Special Education programmatic areas: Bilingual Special Education, Transition, Lower Therapeutic Programming, Upper Therapeutic Programming, New York State Alternative Assessment/Growth and Education for Multiple Disability/Autism Spectrum Disorders, External Education, Specially Designed Instruction, Committee on Special Education for Elementary, Committee on Special Education for Secondary. ire effective of Special ervices acr ie position f Special E Programs and Services 4.2 The District should re-design the position and the respective responsibilities of Coordinating Administrators of Special Education by establishing a position for a special education lead teacher.
+In order to ensure effective and consisent implementation of Special Education programs and services across, the District will re-design the position of Coordinating Administrator of Special Education.
+Assessment/Growth and Education for Multiple Disability/Autism Spectrum Disorders, External Education, Specially Designed Instruction, Committee on Special Education for Elementary, Committee on Special Education for Secondary.
+Programs and Services 4.2 The District should re-design the position and the respective responsibilities of Coordinating Administrators of Special Education by establishing a position for a special education lead teacher.
 The building based, special education lead teacher will facilitate and chair the annual review process on an anniversary date cycle to become more efficient and inclusive of school administrators, special and general education teachers at the school site.
-In order to ensu implementation programs and s will re-design th Administrator o Programs and Services 4.3 The District will move the current responsibilities of initial referrals, 3 year comprehensive re-evaluations and more restrictive placements to central office special education lead teachers.
-Behavior y and develop ned to inform and empower is concerning al suspension students with disabilities B1.0 Provide mandatory training for all staff on implicit bias and its consequences, the relationship model theory, classroom management/de-escalation techniques and functional approaches to managing behavior (understanding the connection between the behavior and the disability e training and ols designed ractices and on issues co oportional su rates of stud B1.1 Develop and implement structural reforms for data integrity a) develop an online referral process b use the online referral process to )track specific schools for disproportionality data c) work with collective bargaining units to develop disciplinary responses for staff who are not following BOE policy Provid protoco staff p parents dispre B 1.2 mandate common planning time for all staff working with SWD's to understand the IEP and share out instructional strategies.
+Programs and Services 4.3 The District will move the current responsibilities of initial referrals, 3 year comprehensive re-evaluations and more restrictive placements to central office special education lead imp pro will Adr teachers.
+Provide training and develop protocols designed to inform staff practices and empower arents on issues concerning disproportional suspension rates of students with disabilities B1.0 Provide mandatory training for all staff on implicit bias and its consequences, the relationship model theory, classroom management/de-escalation techniques and functional approaches to managing behavior (understanding the connection between the behavior and the disability B1.1 Develop and implement structural reforms for data integrity a) develop an online referral process b use the online referral process to)track specific schools for disproportionality data c) work with collective bargaining units to develop disciplinary responses for staff who are not following BOE policy Provide tr protocols staff prac sarents on dispropc rat B 1.2 mandate common planning time for all staff working with SWD's to understand the IEP and share out instructional strategies.
 Work with collective bargaining units to make building-level sharing mandatory